Protecting Media Pluralism In Europe

 By itself, none of these developments would signal a breakthrough in European media policy-making.
 Taken together, they mark out the present moment as the most promising ever for media pluralism in European policy-making.

-Drawing on the Mapping Digital Media research into digitization and new media, a new report from the Open Society Media Program and a paper in conjunction with Access Info discuss media pluralism in Europe.
+Drawing on the Mapping Digital Media research into digitization and new media, a new report from the Open Society Foundations, and a paper in conjunction with Access Info discuss media pluralism in Europe.

 Until September 2015, Mark Thompson was a program officer with the Open Society Program on Independent Journalism.